Last updated by The POOG on February 13, 2021.

-The idea of a narrative began to emerge in my thinking in around 2019.
-It was undoubtedly spawned by something I read and fed by odd fragments from long forgotten sources.
+The idea of a narrative began to emerge in my thinking in February 2017.
+It was undoubtedly spawned by something I read, and fed by odd fragments from long forgotten sources.

 I began to think in terms of a theory of narratives.
 Only much later did I discover – not surprisingly – that there was an academic category of research called Narrative Theory.
 I may do a more formal study later but the thinking herein is my own as I struggle to understand.

 I will define a ‘narrative’ as a cognitive system that codifies our knowledge and beliefs.
 I will further define ‘knowledge’ as information derived from experiment, observation, and personal experience.
 I will define ‘belief‘ as information that is not knowledge in form.

 You may have noticed that this definition creates a binary division of the information space.
 Complex systems seldom lend themselves to binary divisions.

 Another division as pointed out by Caitlin Johnstone is that of the ‘real world’, the whatever is out there world, and the narrative worlds that we construct.
 Our ‘understanding’ of the real world through science is a fundamental or base narrative.
 On top of this we have our personal prime narratives which constitute our understanding of and how we view the real world from a functional perspective.

 Johnstone goes on to identify the existence of a class of people that control our prime narrative and hence how we function in the real world from a behavioural point of view.
 As well she identifies a class of people that through their wealth and equivalent power physically control us.
 The most powerful people are members of both classes.

 A narrative is defined as ‘open‘ if it can be modified by external sources or inputs.
 A narrative is defined as ‘closed‘ if it cannot be modified by external sources.